Skxpath/Tera-Settings-Saver/README.md

 ## Tera-Settings-Saver 2.0
 Forked module - updated readme.md for easier understanding of how to use it.
-Mod will not be maintained in this fork (yet?)
+Mod will not be maintained/updated in this fork (yet?)

 Tera settings saver is a module for Tera-Proxy which stops your settings from getting reset, aswell as it allows you to easily transfer settings between characters/servers/region.
 Also for those spicy Caali proxy users, it's auto update compatible.